-Violent Crime - A table is provided that displays the frequency of murder, forcible rape, robbery, and aggravated assault offenses in Missouri as well and the number of arrests made for these crimes.
+Violent Crime - A table is provided that displays the frequency of murder, rape (includes attempted), robbery, and aggravated assault.
 Definitions of these offenses are:

-Murder - Murder and non-negligent manslaughter are the willful killing of one human being by another.
+Murder - The willful killing of one human being by another.
 Deaths caused by negligence, suicide, accident, justifiable homicide, and attempts to murder (i.e., aggravated assault) are not included in this offense classification.
 Murder offenses are reported on a per victim basis.

-Robbery - Robbery is the taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+Robbery - The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
 This offense involves a theft or larceny but is aggravated by the element of force or threat of force.
 Robbery offenses are reported on an incident basis.

-Property Crime - A table is provided that displays the frequency of burglary, theft, motor vehicle theft, and arson offenses in Missouri as well and the number of arrests made for these crimes.
+Property Crime - A table is provided that displays the frequency of burglary, larceny theft, motor vehicle theft, and arson.
 Definitions of these offenses are:

-Burglary - Burglary is the unlawful entry or attempted unlawful entry of a structure to commit a felony or theft.
+Burglary - The unlawful entry or attempted unlawful entry of a structure to commit a felony or theft.
 Burglary offenses are reported on an incident basis.

-Theft- Theft is the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
+Larceny Theft- The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
 Crimes such as shoplifting, pocket-picking, purse-snatching, thefts from (but not of) motor vehicles, thefts of motor vehicle parts or accessories, bicycle thefts, etc., in which no use of force, violence, or fraud occurs are included in this crime offense.
 It does not include embezzlement, confidence games, forgery, or worthless checks.
 Theft offenses are reported on an incident basis.